 With so many types of bank fraud available to criminals, there are a lot of angles to cover when it comes to fraud detection in banking.
 Fortunately for risk professionals, fraud generally targets two things — assets, or the credentials required to access them.

 Knowing this, a financial institution can monitor points where these two things are exchanged to catch fraud.
+From there, they can conduct bank fraud investigations that get to the root of the problem.
 Here are some strategies for doing so.

 Monitor Employees and Conduct Internal Audits